Note: this article was originally written in the fall of 2017 but was updated October, 2019.

 It’s that time of year again… It’s time for 17-year-old kids to make one of the biggest financial decisions of their lives.
 It’s time for these kids to decide what they are going to do for the rest of their lives.
 It’s time for seniors in high school to choose a college.

-My daughter had to make these decisions last year.
-She began her freshman year of college at Northern Kentucky University last month.
+My daughter had to make these decisions in the fall of 2016.
+She began her junior year of college at Northern Kentucky University last month.
+My son Joey is a senior in high school and going through this process now.
+I have two stepsons attending college as well.
 I’m going to tell you some of the things you are going to be told your child must do and then I’m going to tell you the truth based on our experience.

 Things Other People, Including High School Guidance Counselors, are Going to Tell You and Your Children: